percona/pmm-doc/docs/get-started/query-analytics.md

 !!! caution alert alert-warning ""
 In case of PG 15 you will probably need grant more permissions to user.
 You will see error message in pmm-agent log, if more permissions are needed.
 Its nothing related to PMM, but new behaviour in case of PG 15 itself.

+You can use this query:
+CREATE USER pmm WITH SUPERUSER ENCRYPTED PASSWORD 'USERNAME';
+where USERNAME should be replaced by your user.

 ## Query Analytics for MongoDB